 Registration now being held by appointment only.
 Complete this form if interested in registering with Embrace, and our staff will be in touch with you!

 Virtually & In-Person at

 We train our labor support volunteers and then match them with expecting or new moms.
 They provide friendship and advocacy to individual refugee moms by attending 4 or more prenatal appointments and being available for the labor, birth, and postpartum period.

 Volunteers assist refugees in preparing for the arrival of their new baby.
 This could include things such as taking a mom to her prenatal appointments, helping secure baby supplies and providing emotional and relational support during this transition into motherhood.

 Want to sign up an expecting mother?
 Interested in volunteering?

-The first step is to attend the Friends of Refugees Volunteer Orientation and then our Volunteer Training.
+The first step is to attend the Friends of Refugees Volunteer Orientation.